-Investors into the Ponzi scheme conferred no net benefit on the Debtors; on the contrary, each new investment was a net negative.
+18. Because the Debtors operated as a Ponzi scheme, obtaining new money from Investors into the Ponzi scheme conferred no net benefit on the Debtors; on the contrary, each new investment was a net negative.
 Money was siphoned off to pay the expenses described above, so that the Debtors actually received only a fraction of the investment dollars.
 New money also perpetuated the Ponzi scheme, as such money enabled the Debtors to return fictitious "profits" to early Investors - an essential component of the scheme, because "repaying" early Investors led to new investments, without which the house of cards would fall, as it eventually did.
 At the same time, each investment created an obligation to return to the defrauded Investor 100% of the investment, such that each new investment increased the Debtors' liabilities and ultimately left them unable to satisfy their aggregate liabilities.

-The Transfers
+The Four Year Transfers

-- 19. Plaintiff is informed and believes and thereupon alleges that within the two years preceding the Initial Petition Date, Defendant received transfers totaling not less than the amount set forth on Exhibit A hereto (the "Two Year Transfers"), including commission payments and other compensation.
-The Two Year Transfers including the transferor, its Petition Date, the date of each transfer, and the amount of each transfer are set forth on Exhibit A. - 20.
-Plaintiff is informed and believes and thereupon alleges that within the four years preceding the Initial Petition Date, Defendant received transfers totaling not less than the amount set forth on Exhibit A hereto (the "Four Year Transfers" and, collectively with the Two Year Transfers, the "Transfers"), including commission payments and other compensation.
-(The Four Year Transfers are inclusive of the Two Year Transfers, but Plaintiff does not seek to recover the same sum more than once.)
+19. Plaintiff is informed and believes and thereupon alleges that within the four years preceding the Initial Petition Date, Defendant received transfers totaling not less than the amount set forth on Exhibit A hereto (the "Four Year Transfers"), including commission payments and other compensation.
 The precise Four Year Transfers - including the transferor, its Petition Date, the date of each transfer, and the amount of each transfer - are set forth on Exhibit A.